craftercms/docs/source/developers/plugins/plugin-host-page.rst

    ``type``     (required) The name of the category directory inside `{sandbox}/config/studio/plugins` directory ``name``     (required) The name of the plugin directory inside `{sandbox}/config/studio/plugins/{type}` directory ``file``     index.js   The name of the file you want the PH to load.
-Can be either an HTML or JavaScript file ``pluginId``            The plugin id when the app is nested under a plugin id directory
+Can be either an HTML or JavaScript file ``id``                  The plugin id when the app is nested under a plugin id directory
    ============ ========== ==========

 Visiting this page without any arguments would show a message stating the arguments are missing.
 You must